 The Center for Southeast Asia Studies is an Organized Research Unit (ORU) in the University of California system, under the Office of the Vice Chancellor for Research at Berkeley.
 An advisory committee of UC Berkeley faculty members with research interests in Southeast Asia, led by a faculty Chair, supervises CSEAS, directing its outreach and research programs and strategic direction.
 The CSEAS research platform highlights both individual faculty member projects as well as interdisciplinary approaches involving faculty members working in different departments.

 Pheng Cheah is the Chair of the Center for Southeast Asian Studies.
 He has been working on a book exploring theories of the world and world literature in an era of global financialization.
-Prof. Cheah gave the 2014 Lacay Lecture at Georgetown University in September 2014 and will be a keynote speaker at the Luce Irigaray Conference in Melbourne in December 2014.
+Prof. Cheah gave the Lacay Lecture at Georgetown University in September 2014 and was the keynote speaker at the Luce Irigaray Conference in Melbourne in December 2014.
 He participated at a special conference honoring Jonathan Culler at Cornell University in October 2014 and presented a paper at the international conference "Asia and Europe in Translation" at the University of Zurich in November 2014.
+He was the organizer of the international conference, 'Siting Postcolonialiity' held at the University of Hong Kong in June 2015.